demihrig/Strums_Mental_VCV_Modules/README.md

 ## Notes

 This is a port of Strums mental modules to the vcv version 1.0, based on [this wiki](https://vcvrack.com/manual/Migrate1.html#)
+Anything not labeled *working/stable* is assumed to be broken
 ## Module List

 **Chord** -